Updated: Feb 11, 2021

 Human beings literally need affection.

 Suffocating your feelings creates confusion and a sense of rejection.
 The brain processes rejection the same way it processes physical pain.
 It triggers a biological response that signals “danger” and “survival instinct” hormones to flood the brain (cortisol; stress and aggression) and causes a depletion of happy hormones (dopamine, oxytocin, and vasopressin; love, joy, hope, and purpose).
 This causes the immune system to go into overdrive.
 It reduces self-esteem.
 It sabotages your sense of control and any feelings of having a meaningful existence.
 It leaves you vulnerable to the pitfalls of addiction and abuse.

 Being publicly rejected or having your feelings not be reciprocated causes physical pain and suffering.

 Since when did it become cool to act like you don’t care about anything?
 When we lack affection we become immune to the suffering of other people.

 War, oppression, drug abuse, violence, turning a blind eye- those are real problems.
 Those are issues that show cause for imprisonment and punishment.
 Showing other people that you genuinely care about them is not something that should be objected to or opposed.

 PDA is good for your brain.
-It’s good for your mental health.
+It’s good for your health and well-being.